CodeCraftersLLC/local-voice-mcp/README.md

 These environment variables can be used to set default values for TTS synthesis.
 They will be used if not overridden by options passed to the synthesize method:

-- `CHATTERBOX_REFERENCE_AUDIO`: Path to reference audio file for voice cloning (can be anywhere on your system, supports .wav, .mp3, .flac, .ogg, .m4a, .aac, default: empty)
+- `CHATTERBOX_REFERENCE_AUDIO`: Path to reference audio file for voice cloning (can be anywhere on your system, supports .wav, .mp3, .flac, .ogg, .m4a, .aac).
+If not specified, uses the bundled high-quality female reference voice.
 - `CHATTERBOX_EXAGGERATION`: Voice style exaggeration level (float, default: 0.2)
 - `CHATTERBOX_CFG_WEIGHT`: Configuration weight for TTS model (float, default: 1.0)
 - `CHATTERBOX_MAX_CHARACTERS`: Maximum number of characters allowed for text input (integer, default: 2000)